Chaitanya-Suryadevara/Acronym/README.md

 # AcromineChecker
 App will check for acronym of any input shortterm , it will check the response from http://www.nactem.ac.uk/software/acromine/

-Based on the responses diffrent error scenerios are handled and shown to user .
+Based on the responses different error scenerios are handled and shown to user .
 The results are show with data of fullform , Since when and freq informations.